jasonm23/onlisp-markdown/onlisp.md

 (defun def! (fn fn!)
   (setf (gethash fn *!equivs*) fn!))
 ```
 > Figure 5.1: Returning destructive equivalents.

 ---

+The `setf` macro also improves Lisp’s orthogonality.
+Earlier dialects
+of Lisp would often have pairs of functions for reading and writing
+data.
+With property lists, for example, there would be one function to
+establish properties and another function to ask about them.
+In Common
-establish a property, we use get in combination with setf:
+Lisp, we have only the latter, `get`.
+To establish a property, we use
+`get` in combination with `setf`:

 ```
 (setf (get ’ball ’color) ’red)
 ```

-We may not be able to make Common Lisp smaller, but we can do something
+We may not be able to make Common Lisp smaller, but we can do
-almost as good: use a smaller subset of it.
-Can we deﬁne any new operators which
+something almost as good: use a smaller subset of it.
+Can we deﬁne any
-would, like complement and setf, help us toward this goal?
-There is at least
+new operators which would, like `complement` and `setf`, help us
+toward this goal?
+There is at least one other way in which functions
-one other way in which functions are grouped in pairs.
-Many functions also come
+are grouped in pairs.
+Many functions also come in a destructive
-in a destructive version: remove-if and delete-if, reverse and nreverse,
+version: `remove-if` and `delete-if`, `reverse` and `nreverse`,
-append and nconc.
-By deﬁning an operator to return the destructive counterpart
+`append` and `nconc`.
+By deﬁning an operator to return the destructive
-of a function, we would not have to refer to the destructive functions directly.
+counterpart of a function, we would not have to refer to the
+destructive functions directly.

 Figure 5.1 contains code to support the notion of destructive counterparts.
-The global hash-table *!equivs* maps functions to their destructive equivalents;
+The global hash-table `*!equivs*` maps functions to their destructive equivalents;
-! returns destructive equivalents; and def! sets them.
-The name of the ! (bang)
+`!` returns destructive equivalents; and `def!` sets them.
+The name of the `!` (bang)
-operator comes from the Scheme convention of appending ! to the names of
+operator comes from the Scheme convention of appending `!` to the names of
 functions with side-effects.
 Now once we have deﬁned

 ```